 Tom: Yeah.
 And, Greg, one of the reasons that I want to focus on the changes within Catholicism—just this one example, and this has to happen with every religion that’s out there, okay?
 I believe our former Church, the Catholic Church, is going to play a large part in the religion of the Antichrist, but not without making changes that you’ve alluded to.
 I mean, even with Ratzinger, Pope Benedict XVI—you know, on the one hand, he’s a contradiction in terms.
 Listen, a lot of this stuff—I won’t say it started…it can go back to right after Pope Pius XII—but Pope Paul VI and those others, they were leading us, as Catholics, leading us in a direction.
 But then you really up the ante with John Paul II—incredibly ecumenical.
 Then you thought Benedict XVI was going to change some things back to traditional, but he didn’t.
 And now we have Francis.
 And so the Church, the Roman Catholic Church—you know, again, it’s a manmade theological system, and if that’s the case, it cannot be infallible, because there’s no humans or systems that are infallible.
 The Word of God is, okay?
 It’s inerrant and infallible, but outside of that you’re going to have contradictions and errors and changes are going to abound.
 So doesn’t it blow off even a thought that this is an infallible church?
 Isn’t it a delusion, grand delusion?

 Greg: Well, certainly.
 And in the minds of the followers, in the minds of people who call themselves Catholic, they have that present mindset that it’s not infallible.
 I’ll give you an example: a few years back, I had a big conference in Purdue University, and then we had a debate sort of thing after, and I had a guy stand up and give opposition to what I said, and he presented himself as a fundamental, lifelong Catholic, etc. And so he’s throwing question after question after question to me, and I’m answering him.
 And so I said, “Wait a minute, let me ask you a question.”
-Now, he’s standing up—a crowd of maybe about 2,000 people, and he’s standing up and the only one standing, and I’m standing, and I said, “Let me ask you one question: do you believe when that priest says the words of consecration that that wafer turns literally into Jesus Christ?”
+Now, he’s standing up—a crowd of maybe about 2,000 people, and he’s standing up and the only one standing, and I’m standing, and I said, “Let me ask you one question: do you believe that when the priest says the words of consecration the wafer turns literally into Jesus Christ?”

 He says, “Oh, no. I don’t believe that.”